algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### API Requests and Responses

-This section provides examples of how to interact with the REST API, including successful requests and responses, as well as error-handling scenarios.
+This section provides examples of how to interact with the REST API, including successful requests and responses, as well as error handling scenarios.

 #### Successful Request Example